KatTheGit/sylvan-row/assets/README.md

 These are three classes that create a ternary system.
 It creates a rock-paper-scissors style countering triangle.
 Of course all "counters" are soft-counters.
 There should be no hardcounter matchups.

+These are *general*, uninspired rules.
+Characters do not need to adhere to this system.

 ### Healer

 The second fastest class.
 Are very evasive and can easily avoid big bullets but not enough to evade assassins.
 They "counter" rangers' defensive playstyles by simply healing when the ranger plays too defensively.
 They have the second longest range.